mq12001/data-science-S2023/challenges/c01-titanic-assignment.md

   - Maybe a person who had booked a ticket but didn’t show?
   - An individual present that there wasn’t class, age, and sex data available for
+  - No data on whether they survived or not?

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.